way-lo/ac-infinity-airtap-hacs/README.md

-# Vibecode edited 6.16.26 for corrections
+# Vibecode edited 6.16.26 for customizations/optimization
 Here's the full changelog from the original upload (v1.1.1) to the current build (v1.1.2):

 ---